xiaojieliu123/xiaojieliu1002.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

 I am from <a href="https://en.wikipedia.org/wiki/Puno" target="_blank">Puno, Peru</a></span>,  and currently I'm a Ph.D. candidate at the Economics Department of Northwestern University working on Econometrics.
+I plan to be on the 2024-2025 job market.